Sammy Smyth (loyalist): Later activity

 Smyth was interviewed by The News Letter in 1976 and he discussed the formation and development of the then legal UDA in some detail with the paper.
 Around the same time he gave an interview to The Gown in which he endorsed sectarian killings, arguing that "war exists in Northern Ireland and in a war situation there are no innocent people" before adding that "there will be no room for R.C.s [Roman Catholics] in a new state".
 Despite these pronouncements Smyth had returned to his earlier interests in housing advocacy and was again working on behalf of some Catholics.
 He was a regular visitor to the staunchly republican New Lodge area where he was involved in housing issues.
 For his own part Smyth had moved to Downshire Park East in the Cregagh area of east Belfast.

 In 1976, Smyth was caught in the crossfire of a loyalist feud between the UDA and the UVF which had its roots in the UWC strike and which had continued on and off ever since.
 In early 1976 Smyth, who was still acting as spokesman for the UDA on an occasional basis, was attacked at his home by members of the UVF and, whilst he was able to prevent them from entering the house, he still suffered minor injuries in the attack.

-On 10 March 1976, Smyth was shot and killed by the IRA whilst he visited his sister on Alliance Avenue in Ardoyne.
+On 10 March 1976, Smyth was shot and killed by the Provisional IRA whilst he visited his sister on Alliance Avenue in Ardoyne.
 He was 46 years old.